opensearch-project/project-website/_community_members/jaydeng.md

 linkedin: 'jed326'
 ---

-**Jay Deng** is a Software Development Engineer at AWS contributing to the OpenSearch project.
+**Jay Deng** is a Software Development Engineer at AWS contributing to the OpenSearch Project.